ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/install-with-powervc.md

-# Install of an Openshift cluster through PowerVC
+# Install an Openshift cluster with Terraform and PowerVC

 ## Check the environment